 Here are a few quick start guides to help you get started:

-If you have any questions or to request access to the system, please contact the Chemical Safety Officer at mkhabins@fiu.edu or 7-0489.
+To request access to the system, please contact the Chemical Safety Officer at mkhabins@fiu.edu.
+Make sure to include the lab space(s) and your relationship to the space(s).

 Emergency Signage Program